The-Animals-are-Starving/the-animals-are-starving/Documentation/M3_Requirements_and_Design.md

 ## 1. Change History
 <!-- Leave blank for M3 -->
+1. **Reworked Interfaces (2025-03-03)**
+    - Under **Designs Specification**, our old interfaces used java style formatting from frontend communication with the backend, when it should've been REST.
+These interfaces were converted to REST style.
+We also had to add/modify/remove some interfaces as we gained a better image of what it would take to actually implement them.
+There were many interfaces that we needed when coding that we did not account for in milestone 3 that have now been added.
+We also didn't consider the many different actions needed that become clear once coding.

+1. **Added Contributions (2025-03-03)**
+    - Under **Contributions**, added the contributions made towards completing milestone 4.

 ## 2. Project Description
 “Did you feed the animals?”
 “Are the animals fed?”
 “Anyone feed the animals?”
 These texts flood the family group chat every day.
 The kids don’t respond.
 Mom is still at work.
 No one knows if the beasts have been fed.
 The beasts also lie, as though they are starving and wasting away even if they already got dinner.
 Many task managing apps out there are WAY too complicated.
 TAS is straightforward app that indicates whether or not your beloved household pet has been fed.
 To go even further, there will be a minimal mode, for those living with grandparents, small children, or a grumpy father that does not want to be bothered with a new app.
 Simple, easy, convenient.